 It is the aim of the Classics department to foster an enthusiasm for the classical world.
 This is achieved by ensuring that boys are suitably challenged in all lessons with differentiated tasks made available.
 We also aim to dispel the myth of Classics being old-fashioned and “stuffy” through the use of a variety of approaches and materials in our teaching such as the use of modern technology; apps such as Memrise, Quizlet and Plickers are regularly employed.

-In Years 7 – 9, boys may choose Latin as one of their language options.
+Currently all Year 7 pupils study Latin and will continue with the subject in Years 8 and 9.
 We follow the Cambridge Latin Course which gives the boys a solid grounding linguistically but also enables them to learn more about Roman culture.
 Examples of topics covered at this level include the theatre, slavery and Roman Britain.

 Latin A-Level (OCR) enables boys to further develop their understanding of complex grammatical structures whilst also providing the opportunity to gain further experience in reading and analysing the works of famous Roman authors such as Cicero and Virgil.

-Academic catch-up sessions are currently offered to Year 11 Latin and Classical Civilisation students.
-Easter revision sessions also take place to ensure boys feel as prepared as possible prior to their public examinations.
+Easter revision sessions take place to ensure boys feel as prepared as possible prior to their public examinations.

 Boys’ enjoyment of Classics is enhanced through extra-curricular opportunities both inside and outside of school.